 This version is saved as 6,5wfr5a.fm3.
-The flat wire VC's are normally very difficult to design, but FINEMotor makes it easier by displaying all solutions in a simple and logical manner.
+The flat wire VCs are normally very difficult to design, but FINEMotor makes it easier by displaying all solutions in a simple and logical manner.
 The dashed curve shows Qts.
 It is also possible to have the BL displayed in the main window by clicking the little "BL" button in the upper left corner.

-2.1.8 Estimated Leakage FL
+2.2.8 Estimated Leakage FL

 So far, we have used the default setting ("Use Estimated Leakage") for the magnetic leakage FL, because it gives a fast and quite accurate simulation.
 In very complicated cases you may perform a separate FEA from a Magnetic FE program like MagNet, FEMM etc., and then import a flux profile taken through the air gap.
-This flux profile may be imported into FINEMotor from the clipboard by CTRL+V or imported as a text file using the Magnet button.
-The VC may also be offset in that case; however, you cannot change neither the magnet nor pole geometry, because they are defined in the FEA program.
+This flux profile may be imported into FINEMotor from the clipboard by CTRL+V or imported as a text file using the button.
+The VC may also be offset in that case; however, you cannot change either the magnet or pole geometry, because they are defined in the FEA program.

-Magnetic FEA calculations are very precise, but the material data are not always representing the quality you receive from vendors.
+Magnetic FEA calculations are very precise, but the material data does not always represent the quality you receive from vendors.
 Manufacturers may not always have magnetized the magnets fully or they might have used a cheaper material than specified.